AhmedMnsour/Traffic-Net/README.md

 <img src="images/traffic_net.jpg" />
 <hr>
 <b>Traffic-Net</b> is a dataset of traffic images, collected in order to ensure that machine learning systems can be trained
  to detect traffic conditions and provide real-time monitoring, analytics and alerts.
-This previous version was initially released by <a href="https://deepquestai.com" >DeepQuest AI</a>'s team<br><br>
+The previous release was initially released by <a href="https://deepquestai.com" >DeepQuest AI</a>'s team<br><br>

   This is the second release of the Traffic-Net dataset.
-It contains 4,,455 images that span cover 4 classes.
+It contains 4,455 images that span cover 4 classes.
 The classes included in this release are: <br><br>

   - <b> Accident </b> <br>